mullak99s-Faithful/mullak99sFaithful/README.md

 [Vattic](https://web.archive.org/web/20150607220656/http://www.minecraftforum.net:80/forums/mapping-and-modding/resource-packs/1223254-faithful-32x32-pack-update-red-cat-clay-1-8) for creating the original Faithful 32x (Pre-1.9 textures)
 [Classic Faithful](https://github.com/ClassicFaithful) for creating the Classic Faithful packs (Post-1.9 textures)
-[Compliance Team](https://compliancepack.net/) for creating the Compliance pack (Post-1.9 textures, typically placeholders for EM)
+[Faithful Team](https://faithfulpack.net/) for creating the Faithful pack (Banner/Shield Patterns, Fonts, etc.)
 [AntVenom](https://antvenom.com/files) for creating the FaithfulVenom pack (Major Inspiration)
-The community in the "Compliance 32x" Discord, as well as the "Classic Faithful" Discord for maintaining Vattic's original Faithful.
+The community in the "Faithful" Discord, as well as the "Classic Faithful" Discord for maintaining Vattic's original Faithful.

 Honestly, I cannot reasonably list the amount of noteworthy mentions and other credits.

-A majority of this pack would not exist if not for Vattic, the [Compliance Team](https://compliancepack.net/), and the [Classic Faithful Team](https://github.com/ClassicFaithful).
+A majority of this pack would not exist if not for Vattic, the [Faithful Team](https://faithfulpack.net/), and the [Classic Faithful Team](https://github.com/ClassicFaithful).